 Well-Being and Support

 The flourishing and well-being of ordained and authorised ministers is fundamental to the life and mission of our Diocese, and the Bishops place high value on it.
-There are some core expectations for ministerial self-care including days off, holidays, retreats, sabbaticals (study leave) and CMD.
+There are some core expectations for ministerial self-care including days off, holidays, retreats, study leave (sabbaticals) and CMD.

 A description of these expectations can be found here.

-When people are facing, for example, a particular crisis, feeling isolated or under pressure, it is particularly important that there are structures in place to provide appropriate support.
-For most it is often helpful to have someone with whom to talk to or share thoughts about their ministry, before any crisis or 'problem' arises.
+To sustain well-being, many find it helpful to have someone with whom to talk to or share thoughts about their ministry, before any crisis or 'problem' arises.
 All ministers are encouraged to develop networks of mutual support in their parishes and benefices, work contexts and deaneries.
-In addition we offer:
+Below are some of the sources of support which are available within the Diocese and beyond.

 Ministerial Development Review (MDR)

-This annual review is for all stipendiary and SSM clergy and all Readers.
-Clergy and Readers with PTO are not required to have an MDR.
+This annual review is for all stipendiary and SSM clergy and all Readers and licensed Lay Ministers under 70.
+Clergy and Readers with PTO are not required to have an MDR, but may opt in if they wish.
+Chaplains may also opt in.

 More information can be found here.